Bluetooth stack: Gabeldorsche

-Mac OS X
+macOS

-Since version 10.2, Apple Inc.'s Mac OS X has contained an integrated Bluetooth stack.
+Since version 10.2, Apple Inc.'s macOS has contained an integrated Bluetooth stack.
 Included profiles are DUN, SPP, FAX, HID, HSP, SYNC, PAN, BPP and OBEX.
-Version 10.5 adds support for A2DP and AVRCP.
+Mac OS X 10.5 added support for A2DP and AVRCP.

 Windows

 Microsoft Bluetooth Stack

 Prior to Windows 8, the Microsoft Bluetooth Stack only supports external or integrated Bluetooth dongles attached through USB.
-It does not support Bluetooth radio connections over PCI, I²C, serial, PC Card or other interfaces.
+It does not support Bluetooth radio connections over PCI, I2C, serial, PC Card or other interfaces.
 It also only supports a single Bluetooth radio.
 Windows 8 has an extensible transport model allowing support for Bluetooth radios on non-USB buses.

 Generally, only a single stack can be used at any time: switching usually requires uninstalling the current stack, although a trace of previous stacks remains in the Windows registry.
 However, there are some cases where two stacks can be used on the same Microsoft Windows system, each using their own separate Bluetooth radio hardware.